valentine-dev/spring-cloud-stream-app/README.md

 # Issues on Functional Programming using latest Kafka Streams binder v3.1.2
 1. Could not start stream: 'listener' cannot be null - https://stackoverflow.com/questions/66881210/spring-cloud-stream-kafka-streams-binder-kafkaexception-could-not-start-stream
 2. After solving the above one, a new one appears: "The following method did not exist: org.springframework.cloud.stream.binder.kafka.streams.function.KafkaStreamsBindableProxyFactory.populateBindingTargetFactories" - which is true for the latest v3.1.2 although the method is (committed on Apr 22, 2021) here at https://github.com/spring-cloud/spring-cloud-stream/blob/b2bb645cf1c841f0a2dfdc540c1949aaa638fe34/spring-cloud-stream/src/main/java/org/springframework/cloud/stream/binding/AbstractBindableProxyFactory.java, which seems to be included in v3.1.3 in the future
+3. Spring Cloud Stream v3.1.3 released on May 26, 2021, which resolved the above issues.👍🎉😊

 # Apache Kafka Streams